 About the Program

-The Physics and Astronomy Department at Brigham Young University is part of BYU's graduate program.
+The Department of Physics and Astronomy is part of BYU's graduate program.
 You can find general information about BYU's graduate program in the official graduate catalog.

 Our department offers three graduate degrees: